Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 The amylose to amylopectin ratio determines how much retrograded resistant starch remains on reheating, with retrograded amylose being more heat stable than retrograded amylopectin.
 Reheating retrograded amylose returns only about 25% of it back to a rapidly digestible form while retrograded amylopectin can be fully reversed by reheating.

-For example, chilling rice (including white rice) which has a high amylose/amylopectin ratio in the fridge for 10 hours after cooking lowers its share of rapidly digestible starch (RDS), increases slowly digestible starch (SDS), and induces the production of some resistant starch (RS).
+For example, chilling rice (including white rice) which has a high amylose/amylopectin ratio in the fridge for 24 hours after cooking lowers its share of rapidly digestible starch (RDS), increases slowly digestible starch (SDS), and induces the production of some resistant starch (RS).
 Reheating reverses about 20% of the effects of cold storage, with some increase in RDS and SDS and a loss of RS observed.
-So eating white rice that has been chilled all day or overnight is consistent with the MHD and occasionally enjoying it reheated is acceptable.
-Eating black rice without chilling it is consistent with the MHD, but chilling it and reheating it improves its GI and GL even further.
+So eating white rice that has been chilled all day or overnight is consistent with the HD.
+Occasionally enjoying it reheated is acceptable but it is best to warm it quickly rather than let it cook again on high heat.
+Eating black rice without chilling it is consistent with the HD, but chilling it and reheating it improves its GI and GL even further.
+A pot of black rice will last my wife and I a week in the fridge providing a quick, delicious, high-fiber, high RS, low-glycemic addition to any meal.

-By contrast, potatoes have a much lower amylose/amylopectin ratio compared to white rice (53:47 vs. 20:80) which, upon boiling or baking is converted into mostly RDS.
+By contrast, potatoes have a much lower amylose/amylopectin ratio compared to white rice (53:47 vs. 20:80), Boiling or baking a potato converts its RS into mostly RDS.
 The GI of a baked potato is 78 (high) but after chilling, we see the same retrograded effects with a reduction in RDS and an increase in both SDS and RS observed, lowering the GI to 47 (low).
 But upon reheating, potatoes lose some of their SDS and almost all of their RS content, returning them to a high GI food.
 Carrots seem to behave this way as well, so they are best eaten raw or cooked and then chilled (but not reheated).

 What about pasta?
 Pasta is a staple food in the Blue Zones of Sardinia, Italy and Ikaria, Greece.
 In a recent study, a similarly dramatic reduction in glycemic response was observed following a pasta meal that had been cooked, chilled, and reheated compared to freshly cooked.
-Interestingly, there was no difference observed in glycemic response between eating freshly cooked pasta and pasta that had been cooked and chilled; it appears that pasta needs to be reheated in order to create retrograded starches.
+Interestingly, there was no difference observed in glycemic response between eating cooked pasta and pasta that had been cooked and then chilled; it appears that pasta needs to be cooked, chilled, and then reheated in order to create the retrograded resistant starch that is healthy.

 III.
 Eat some fat and protein along with your starches

 These techniques for preparing starchy foods for better health are still in a somewhat investigational stage.
 The data are strong enough for me to include them here and I have incorporated these cooking techniques into my own diet.
 Having an Italian-American mother, I grew up eating (and loving) pasta.
-I eat it only occasionally now but when I do, I take the extra steps of cooking it (just barely al dente), then chilling it (usually overnight), then reheating it in whatever sauce I have made.
+I eat it only occasionally now but when I do, I take the extra steps of cooking it (just barely al dente), then chilling it overnight and reheating it in whatever sauce I have made the next day.
 Tricia, whose mom is Korean and who spent her early childhood in Japan, loves Japanese sweet potatoes which are particularly high in phytonutrients including minerals and B vitamins, and are a staple food of the Blue Zone of Okinawa.
 We bake them, then chill them overnight and eat them cold or at room temp the next day.
-I usually drizzle a little olive oil or melted butter and add a pinch of salt to further blunt their glycemic effect–especially if I’m having it alone.
+I usually drizzle a little olive oil or melted butter and add a pinch of salt to further blunt their glycemic effect – especially if I’m having it alone.

 Embedded thematically in many of my Health and Science Briefings is the concept of the sweet spot.
 The idea is that for everything that we do, there is an amount that is just right for health and happiness.
-Too much of anything becomes toxic; too little leads to a deficiency.
+Too little of anything good results in deficiency but too much becomes toxic.

 The concept of the sweet spot is nothing new.
-It is simply my way of discussing a very old idea of finding balance which is central to many philosophies, religions, and cultures.
+It is simply my way of discussing the issue of finding balance which is central to many philosophies, religions, and cultures.
 Creating balance in our lives means, in most cases, resisting the temptation to simplify the complexities of reality with absolutist ideas and extremist narratives, bearing in mind that there is a time and a place for everything, including some hard rules and occasional extremes of behavior.

-The SAD/WD is just one of many diets that miss the sweet spot.
-It is loaded with processed foods engineered to pack an unhealthy punch of extreme flavor and textural pleasure using fast carbs, pro-inflammatory fats, and chemicals whose effects on long-term health have as yet to be fully understood.
-The SAD quickly induces a soft addiction marked by depressed and/or anxious mood, uncontrollable cravings, and compulsiv1``e fantasizing about calorie-dense, nutrient-poor processed foods.
-Like all addictions, it coaxes us down a road that leads in the opposite direction of happiness.
+The SAD/WD is just one of many extremist diets that miss the sweet spot.
+It is loaded with processed foods engineered to pack an unhealthy punch of flavor and textural pleasure using fast carbs, pro-inflammatory fats, and chemicals whose effects on long-term health have as yet to be fully understood.
+The SAD quickly induces a soft addiction marked by depressed and/or anxious mood, uncontrollable cravings, and compulsive fantasizing about calorie-dense, nutrient-poor processed foods.
+Like all addictions, it coaxes us down a road that leads in the opposite direction of our happiness…

 But the antidote to the SAD is not to overcorrect by adopting a flavorless, joyless diet or to commit long-term to some other extreme approach like keto or veganism which miss the sweet spot for different reasons.
-We should not become obsessive about our eating–weighing our portions, calculating micronutrients, etc., or replacing eating our foods with processing them in a blender and drinking them as smoothies.
-We also should not cut out meat, eggs, and dairy with the false belief that doing so will improve our health.
-Instead, we should seek to find the sweet spot of a diet that is very high in fiber and resistant starch (slow carbs), very low in sugar and rapidly digestible starch (fast carbs) as well as vegetable/seed oils, and includes a taste of something fermented at almost every meal.
-The MHD promotes engaging with food creatively, artistically, enthusiastically, and patiently until we become adjusted to it.
+We should not become obsessive about our eating by weighing our portions, calculating micronutrients, or counting ‘points.’
+We should not replacing eating fruits and vegetables with processing them in a blender and drinking them as smoothies.
+And we should not cut out meat, eggs, and dairy guided by the now thoroughly debunked belief that doing so will improve our health.
+Instead, we should seek to find the sweet spot of a diet that is very high in fiber and resistant starch (slow carbs), very low in sugar and rapidly digestible starch (fast carbs), favors olive and avocado oils over vegetable and seed oils, and includes a taste of something fermented or pickled at almost every meal.
+The HD promotes engaging with food creatively, artistically, enthusiastically, and patiently.

-It generally takes about one month on the MHD before we begin to find ourselves finding healthy food delicious and looking forward to balanced meals and even to days of fasting.
+It generally takes about one month on the HD before we begin to find ourselves experiencing healthy food as delicious and looking forward to balanced meals and even to days of fasting.
 At that point, the thought of dropping bombs of processed, fast-carb foods laced with inflammatory fats and flavor-enhancing chemicals into our stomachs seems unappealing.
-And as we notice excess fat shedding from our waistlines and our energy and mood elevating, we begin to wonder how it took so long to find our way toward eating for health and happiness rather than instant gratification and escape.
+And as we notice excess fat shedding from our waistlines and our energy and mood elevating, we begin to wonder how it took so long to find our way toward eating for health and happiness rather than for instant gratification and escape followed by fatigue and regret.

-The MHD is not an extreme diet with lots of restrictions.
+The HD is not an extreme diet with lots of restrictions.
 The only things we try to avoid categorically are processed foods, added sugar, trans-fats, and flour.
-But maintaining the MHD in a culture dominated by the SAD which is loaded with all those things requires a commitment upfront.
+But maintaining the HD in a culture dominated by the SAD which is loaded with all those things requires a commitment upfront.
 It takes about a month of digging in and holding to the plan without any ‘cheats’ for it to become truly become enjoyable and that isn’t easy.
 For many people, only a terrifying medical event will release the reserves of willpower needed to get through that month.
-If you are reading this, I hope you will not wait to be put on a statin or wheeled into an emergency department before you commit to the month of hard work it takes to set the MHD in place.
+If you are reading this, I hope you will not wait to be put on a statin or wheeled into an emergency department with chest pain before you commit to the one month of hard work it takes to set the HD in place.

 Pleasure v.
 Happiness

 In previous briefings, I have explored the difference between pleasure and happiness–the former being intense, fleeting, and reliant upon external stimulation; the latter being subtle, enduring, and independent of external stimulation.
 We have been marketed by our culture to believe that being happy means making enough money to be able to afford a life of moving from one intense pleasure experience to the next.
-But by its nature, each time we experience intense pleasure, the less satisfaction we feel, and continuous pleasure-seeking quickly becomes addiction, which is a road that leads in the opposite direction of health and happiness.
+But by its nature, each time we experience intense pleasure, we derive less satisfaction from it, leading us to consume even more of the pleasure-giving substance the next time in search of the remembered intense pleasure.
+This lifestyle of pleasure-seeking quickly gives way to addiction, and addiction is a road that leads away from health and happiness.

-The MHD is a culture, a lifestyle, and a living example of how we are able to harness the power of science to seek the sweet spot where we our best lives can be found.
-But ease, comfort, and instant gratification available on tap–the commodities of our current age, create a glittering lure of which we must remain aware.
+The HD is a culture, a lifestyle, and a living example of how we are able to harness the power of science to seek the sweet spot where we our best lives can be found.
+But ease, comfort, and instant gratification available on tap – the ‘holy trinity’ of our modern age – are a glittering lure about which we must remain soberly aware.

-The MHD is probably the healthiest possible diet.
+The HD is, in my view, the healthiest possible diet.
 And it is sustainable if we are willing to push back against the accumulated influences of a culture that informs us to view food through a paradigm of minimum effort for maximum pleasure intensity.
-We must stop treating our food as escapism from the stressors of life or as an interference in our fast-paced efforts to get a much done as possible.
-It requires a leap of faith and often a group effort with the family to build up a personal culture of health that becomes the norm.
+We must stop treating our food as escapism from the stressors of life or as an interference in our fast-paced striving to get as much done as possible every day.
+It requires a leap of faith and often a group effort among the family to build up a home culture of health that becomes the norm.

 In subsequent addenda, I will provide recipes, ideas for meals, and shopping lists.
 For now, you can start by picking up the following items and incorporating them into your daily cooking: